 Indiana- Education Required, new and renewing notaries effective 7-1-18.
 Continuing education required every two years.
 Exam required, new and renewing notaries effective 7-1-18.

 Kentucky- Not Required

-Louisiana- Exam required; attorneys licensed in Louisiana are exempt from taking the exam.
+Louisiana- Pre-assessment exam and state exam required.
+Attorneys licensed in Louisiana are exempt from taking the exam.
 Provisional notaries must pass only the multiple choice and research sections of the exam initially, but must pass all other sections of the exam by 8-1-17 or the commission will expire.
 Provisional notaries must also attend a notary orientation class.

 Maine- Exam required; the exam is included with the application and is open-book.
 Renewing resident applicants take the exam via the online Total Notary Solution - Online Renewal system.